 Employees of the Company, who may also be participants in the Plan, perform certain administrative functions with no compensation from the Plan.
-Administrative costs of the Plan are paid by the Company or with forfeitures and are not reflected in the accompanying financial statements.
+Administrative costs of the Plan are paid by the participants and are not reflected in the accompanying financial statements.